-A parity game is given by a directed graph (V, E), a starting node $s \in V$ , a function val which attaches to each $v \in V$ an integer value (also called colour) from a set $\{1, 2, ..., m\}$ ; the main parameter of the game is n, the number of nodes, and the second parameter is m.
+A parity game is given by a directed graph (V, E), a starting node $s \in V$ , a function val which attaches to each $v \in V$ an integer value (also called colour) from a set $\{1, 2, 3, \ldots, m\}$ ; the main parameter of the game is n, the number of nodes, and the second parameter is m.
 Two players Anke and Boris move alternately in the graph with Anke moving first.
-A move from a node v to another node w is valid if (v, w) is an edge in the graph;
+A move from a node v to another node w is valid if (v, w) is an edge in the graph; furthermore, it is required that from every node one can make at least one valid move.

-\ S. Jain was supported in part by NUS grant C252-000-087-001; B. Khoussainov was supported in part by the Marsden Fund grant of the Royal Society of New Zealand; Furthermore, S. Jain, B. Khoussainov and F. Stephan have been supported in part by the Singapore Ministry of Education Academic Research Fund Tier 2 grant MOE2016-T2-1-019 / R146-000-234-112.
-This work was accepted to STOC 2017 [9].

-furthermore, it is required that from every node one can make at least one valid move.
-Anke and Boris own certain values.
 The alternate moves by Anke and Boris and Anke and Boris and ... define an infinite sequence of nodes which is called a play.
+For the evaluation, it is defined that each value is owned by one player; without loss of generality one player owns the odd numbers and the other player owns the even numbers.
+Anke wins a play

+\ S. Jain was supported in part by NUS grant C252-000-087-001; B. Khoussainov was supported in part by the Marsden Fund grant of the Royal Society of New Zealand; furthermore, S. Jain, B. Khoussainov and F. Stephan have been supported in part by the Singapore Ministry of Education Academic Research Fund Tier 2 grant MOE2016-T2-1-019 / R146-000-234-112.
+A conference version of this work was presented at the Symposium on the Theory of Computing, STOC 2017 [10].

-The values of the nodes can always be chosen such that one player wins at the even numbers and the other player wins at the odd numbers.
-Anke wins a play through nodes $a_0, a_1, \ldots$ iff the limit superior (that is, the largest value appearing infinitely often) of the sequence $val(a_0), val(a_1), \ldots$ is a number she owns, that is, a number of her parity.
-An example is the game as given in Figure 1; here the nodes are labeled with their values, which are unique (but this is not obligatory); furthermore, Anke has even and Boris has odd parity.
-Boris has now the following memoryless (that is, moves are independent of the history) winning strategy for this game: $1 \rightarrow 1, 2 \rightarrow 3, 3 \rightarrow 3, 4 \rightarrow 5, 5 \rightarrow 5$ .
+through nodes $a_0, a_1, a_2, \ldots$ iff the limit superior (that is, the largest value appearing infinitely often) of the sequence $val(a_0), val(a_1), val(a_2), \ldots$ is a number she owns, that is, a number of her parity.
+An example is the following game.

+Here the nodes are labeled with their values, which are unique (but this is not obligatory); furthermore, Anke has even and Boris has odd parity.
+Boris has now the following memoryless (that is, moves are independent of the history) winning strategy for this game: $1 \rightarrow 1, 2 \rightarrow 3$ , $3 \rightarrow 3, 4 \rightarrow 5, 5 \rightarrow 5$ .
 Whenever the play leaves node 1 and Anke moves to node 2, then Boris will move to node 3.
 In case Anke moves to node 4, Boris will move to node 5.
 Hence, whenever the play is in a node with even value (this only happens after Anke moved it there), in the next step the play will go into a node with a higher odd value.
 So the largest infinitely often visited node value is odd and therefore the limit superior of these numbers is an odd number which justifies Boris' win.
 Hence Boris has a winning strategy for the parity game given above.